-Most interesting wonders of Kermadec Islands
+Most interesting landmarks of Kermadec Islands

 Kermadec Islands are unique due to extreme volcanic and earthquake activity and many endemic species of plants and animals.